arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my evearyday life, through all its ups and downs and dull mundanities.

+### 04.09.16
+There's this drink called *bai*.
+It's 5 calories, got antioxidants, and tastes pretty good.
+It's sweetened with stevia, which has some interesting history behind it (banned at one point for being carcinogenic, used as a sweetener by the Incan civilization, etc).
+I recommend the mango.
+The carbonated ones aren't as good.

 ### 04.06.16
 I'm tired and it's late, so let's just copy & paste some cool stuff that I found today.